ponderingdemocritus/SquireGPT/readme.md

 yarn
 ```

-1. Open a terminal/command prompt and navigate to your project directory.

-2. Start your local instance by running the appropriate command for your project.
+1. Start your local instance by running the appropriate command for your project.

 ```
 yarn cli